scitran/client/Run-function.md

-In which our hero explains these functions.
+In which we explain and illustrate these functions.

-st = scitran('vistalab');
+Running functions from **scitran** - st.runFunction

-st.runFunction
+Managing the toolboxes file from **scitran** - st.toolbox